 - The cooking is just for heating purposes since everything is cooked before it goes into the casserole.
 To keep the zucchini from overcooking you can forego the oven and heat it in the microwave.

-This is not a beautiful dish but it IS a delicious one!
+This may not be the most beautiful dish but it IS a delicious one!

 Low Carb Million Dollar Spaghetti Recipe

-Don’t wait too long to give this recipe a try then come back and let me know what you think!
+Don’t wait too long to give this low carb baked spaghetti recipe a try then come back and let me know what you think!
 I absolutely am addicted to it!
+Check out my ultimate Chicken Tetrazzini, too!
 If you love this recipe please give it 5 stars.

 - 1 pound zucchini , spiralized